saiKasi0/Investigation-on-Density/README.md

 ## Overview

-This repository contains a data analysis for an investigaiton on the various densities of select matters.
+This repository contains a data analysis for an investigaiton on the densities of select matters.
 The core of the project is implemented in a Jupyter notebook, `error_analysis.ipynb.

 ## Contents

-- **`error_analysis.ipynb`**: The primary notebook where the analysis is conducted.
-It likely includes dataprocessing and visualizations related to the project.
+- **`error_analysis.ipynb`**: The primary notebook where the analysis is conducted, includeing dataprocessing and visualizations related to the project.

 ## Dependencies